lennertvhoy/the-last-light/10-appendices/appendix-j-recommended-technical-resources.md

-# Appendix J: Recommended Technical Resources
+# Appendix J: Beyond the Book: Essential AI Research and Learning

 As the fields of Artificial Intelligence, cognitive science, economics, and ethics rapidly evolve, staying informed requires access to high-quality, reliable resources.
 This appendix provides a curated list of technical resources—including key papers, online courses, and research organizations—that offer deeper insights into the complex topics discussed throughout this book.